ExpanseMC/expansemc-wiki/docs/features/brewing.md

 ![Large Barrels](https://camo.githubusercontent.com/93016eb9a31ee78b44044009fb6723abca587179/68747470733a2f2f696d6775722e636f6d2f6b336834716a302e706e67 "Large Barrels")

 To open a barrel, click on the sign (for a small barrel), or anywhere (for a large barrel).
 1 year for aging is equal to 20 real life minutes.
-NBte that the type of wood can matter per type of brew.
+Note that the type of wood can matter per type of brew.
 Make sure not to destroy the barrel while aging!

 ## Drinking